- Take 5, relax and enjoy a read...

 Milford Track

 The Milford Track is one of New Zealand’s best-known walks and hikers come from around the world to walk its paths.
 The 53.5 km track starts at Glade Wharf (at the tip of Lake Te Anau), where you walk to the finishing point of Sandfly Point in Milford Sound.
 This track can only be walked in one direction and will take 4 days to complete; each night is spent at a pre-booked hut.
 You’ll trek through magnificent scenery - mountains, forest, wetlands, waterfalls, and wonderful bird and animal life.
-The Milford Track is a once in a lifetime opportunity and one that is highly recommended.
+The Milford Track is a once-in-a-lifetime opportunity and one that is highly recommended.

 Kepler Track